jack1232/webgpu02/README.md

 # Step-by-Step WebGPU Graphics Programming (2)
-## Create Firt Triangle with the WebGPU API
+## Create First Triangle with the WebGPU API

 This is the source code for the second part of a series YouTube videos on step-by-step WebGPU graphics programming.